rooseveltframework/roosevelt-closure/README.md

 Declare the `roosevelt-closure` module as a dependency in the package.json of your roosevelt app.

-Declare your JS compiler by passing it as a param to Roosevelt:
+Then declare your JS compiler by passing it as a param to Roosevelt:

 ```js
 "rooseveltConfig": {